Bartow High School

 Bartow Senior High School is the only high school in Bartow, Florida.
-It resulted from a merger of the whites-only Summerlin Institute and Union Academy, a school for African Americans, after desegregation.
+It resulted from a merger of the whites-only Summerlin Institute and Union Academy, a school for African Americans after desegregation.

 History

 Summerlin Institute was founded in 1887 as the first public high school in Bartow, Florida.
 It was named after Jacob Summerlin who donated large amounts of land to the cities of Bartow and Orlando.
 This school was the first brick school in the United States located south of Jacksonville, Florida.
 It was also the only public military school in Florida.

 Union Academy dates to 1897 when it opened as an elementary school for African Americans.
 In 1923, a secondary school curriculum was added and Union Academy became a high school for African-Americans.

 Summerlin Institute was relocated to the corner of Broadway Avenue and Tharp Street, the current location of Bartow High School, in 1927.

-In 1968 Polk County, Florida schools were integrated and all high school students living in Bartow and surrounding areas were, for the first time, going to the same school.
-The name of Summerlin Institute was changed to Bartow Senior High School, and Union Academy became an integrated middle school.
-The name change was (and still is) controversial because Summerlin Institute was considered one of the more prestigious public schools in the Southern United States, but because the school was named after Jacob Summerlin, who was a slaveholder, many felt the name change was appropriate.
-Many (but not all) Bartowians consider the history, traditions, alumni, of Bartow High School to include the pre-1970 histories of Summerlin Institutes and Union Academy as well as the history of Bartow High School (1970–present), thus making the 1970 integration a "merger" of two schools.
-Others consider Summerlin Institute/Bartow High School one school, and Union Academy a now defunct high school, but current middle school.
+In 1968 Polk County, Florida schools were integrated and all high school students were assigned to the same school regardless of race.
+Summerlin Institute was renamed Bartow Senior High School, while Union Academy became an integrated middle school.
+The name change was controversial because Summerlin Institute was considered one of the more prestigious public schools in the Southern United States, but because the school was named after Jacob Summerlin, who was a slaveholder, many felt the name change was appropriate.

 In 1996, Bartow High School earned approval from the IBO to offer the International Baccalaureate Diploma program.
 The students pursuing this program are placed in the International Baccalaureate School, a school-within-a-school on the Bartow High campus.
 While IB students attend many IB specific classes they take regular Bartow High School electives and participate in the Bartow High School athletic program.
 Beginning with the Class of 2010, it was only composed of students from western Polk County, due to the opening of a second IB school at Haines City High School for students from eastern Polk County.
-There is no longer principal for IB Bartow but the current head of schools is Mandy Craven.
+There is no longer a principal for IB Bartow but the current head of schools is Mandy Craven.

 In 2006, the Summerlin Academy was established as a military school originally located under the same roof as Bartow High School and International Baccalaureate School.
 In 2008, Summerlin moved to its own facility in Bartow.

-In September 2021, a 15-year-old student was arrested after participating in the devious lick trend for damaging and stealing soap dispenses at Bartow.